great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_tables_in_sql.md

 ---
-title: How to configure a Data Connector to introspect and partition tables in SQL
+title: How to configure a DataConnector to introspect and partition tables in SQL
 ---
 import WhereToRunCode from './components/where_to_run_code.md' import Prerequisites from '../connecting_to_your_data/components/prerequisites.jsx'